Everest Base Camp with Island Peak Expedition - 16 Days

 Trekking to EBC before ascending the summit also allows you to stay longer in Khumbu and explore the region thoroughly.
 It's not every day you get to be in the Everest region, so why not make the most out of it when you're there?
 You can explore the Everest Base Camp, Khumbu Glacier, and witness the mesmerizing Khumbu Icefall.
 The panoramic vistas of mountains and the full face of Mt.
 Everest shining in the golden rays of sunshine are worth hiking up to Kala Patthar.

-Which route do we follow for EBC Trek with Island Peak Climbing?
+Which route do we follow for EBC Trek with Island Peak Expedition?

 There are two ways to begin the ascent of Island Peak.
 One is from Island Base Camp, located at 5,087 meters (16,690 feet).
 Another well-liked choice is to hike up to High Camp, which is located at about 5,600 meters (18,400 feet), in order to shorten the effort and duration required for summit day.
 We start from the base camp as there are chances of water scarcity at the High Camp and sleeping difficulty at a higher altitude.
 It is essentially a trek from base camp to high camp; however, a few rocky steps immediately above high camp demand moderate scrambling up through a wide-open gully.